Introduction to Spray Paint Booths

 Whether you go through a manufacturer or a seller, choosing a reliable source for your spray paint booth is important.
 Simply picking a booth out of a catalog is rarely the best way to approach the purchasing decision.

-Above all, look for a company that tries to understand exactly what you need and provides a solution to match.
+Above all, look for a spray booth manufacturer that understand exactly what you need and provides a solution to match.
 Many will come to your location to evaluate the location for the booth.
 This can be a big help, since they may suggest construction and ventilation options you hadn't considered.
 They can also help with decisions about sizing, airflow, and other choices.

 If you're not buying from a manufacturer, make sure you know exactly who has responsibility if anything needs repair.
 If something does go wrong, you don't want finger pointing between the seller and the manufacturer as they try to decide who should address your problem.